 3. How have certain studies built on prior studies?
 Where are the connections?
 Are there new interpretations of the research?

-4. Have there been any controversies or debate about the research?
-Is there consensus?
+4. Have there been any controversies or debates about the research?
+Is there a consensus?
 Are there any contradictions?

 5. Which areas have been identified as needing further research?
 Have any pathways been suggested?